 Many times people who have been arrested feel that they are not guilty of the charge.
 However, the validity of the arrest and the guilt or innocence of the person involved must be determined by a Court of Law, not the Police Department.
 Only the Court is empowered by law to adjudicate such matters.
 A court proceeding provides an impartial forum in which both sides of the case can be heard and the truth determined.

 If you feel more comfortable making your complaint in writing, the complaint form can be accessed below by clicking on written complaint form.
 You may fill out this form and drop it off directly to Internal Investigations or the Office of the Chief of Police.
 Either of these offices will be able to assist you.
-The mailing address for both is Greeley Police Department, 2875 10th Street , Greeley, Colorado 80631.
+The address to drop off the form is 2875 W 10th Street, Greeley CO 80634.
 There is no set format; you may tell your story in the way in which you feel most comfortable.
 But you must include the important facts.
 Your written complaint will be handled in the same manner as if you had reported your complaint in person.